LogoPixi’VN

 This tutorial will guide you through the process of creating your first Visual Novel.

-For testing purposes we will recreate the visual novel Breakdown with Pixi’VN in this guide.
+For testing purposes, in this guide we will be recreating the visual novel Breakdown using Pixi’VN.
 Breakdown is a short story that has all the features that a visual novel should have.
 Josh Powlison, the creator of Breakdown, has given us permission to use his narration for educational purposes❤️.

 Create a new project

 The first step is to create a new project.
 You can find more information on how to create a new project starting from a template here.
-We will use the "Visual Novel - React Template".
+We will use the template "Visual Novel - React".

 Visual Novel -> React